Kalloori Vaasal: Cast

 Source (Note: The actors are not credited in the film.
 The cast order is based on the New Straits Times review.)

 Production

-During the production of the film, Prashanth was unhappy about the way that his character was depicted and his father Thyagarajan was involved in a spat with the director over the issue.
+During the production of the film, Prashanth was unhappy about the way that his character was depicted and his father Thiagarajan was involved in a spat with the director over the issue.
 Prashanth sported a ponytail for his role.
-This was the only Tamil film which Pooja Bhatt had acted so far.
-In an interview, Ajith Kumar mentioned that he became good friends with Bhatt, despite initially finding her "aloof".
+This was the only Tamil film which Pooja Bhatt acted in.
+In an interview, Ajith mentioned that he became good friends with Bhatt, despite initially finding her "aloof".
 Choreographer Kalyan made his acting debut as a college rogue.

 Soundtrack

 The soundtrack was composed by Deva.
 The track "Loyola College" also features in the 2025 Tamil film Coolie.